Quick Guide to Santorini

 How to get to Santorini

 Many travellers come into Santorini via stopovers in Athens (about a 45-minute flight to the island), however there are also package holidays to Santorini that include direct cheap flights with charter airlines from the UK.
+If you can hold off, consider booking a last minute flight for even cheaper fares.
 The airport is eight kilometres from Fira, the capital of Santorini, and a good starting point for Santorini holidays.
 Santorini car hire is readily available and may prove to be useful depending on how much you plan to move around the island.

 What to do in Santorini